• Campground Selection, Purpose of Publication and Research Method

 America the Beautiful - National Parks and Federal Recreational Lands Pass

 As of January 2007, one pass called America the Beautiful - National Parks and Federal Recreational Lands Pass was implemented.
 It replaced four passes (Golden Eagle, Golden Age, Golden Access and National Parks) which were used to reduce or eliminate entrance fees into federal lands and other fees, such as campground fees.
 The America the Beautiful pass replaces the above passes and is valid on lands managed by U.S. Department of the Interior Agencies - National Park Service, Fish and Wildlife Service, Bureau of Land Management, and Bureau of Reclamation, and by the U.S. Department of Agriculture, Forest Service.
 This interagency pass is made possible by TITLE VIII--FEDERAL LANDS RECREATION ENHANCEMENT ACT, enacted in December 2004.
 Although access to most federal public lands remains free, this pass, like the replaced passes, applies to locations currently having entrance or standard amenity fees.
-The replaced passes remain valid until expired, lost or stolen.
+The replaced passes (or passports) remain valid until expired, lost or stolen.

 (Return to Top)